 Do officials screw up?
 Yes.
-Do the officials have a better grasp on the rules than a typical spectator?
+Do the officials have a better grasp of the rules than a typical spectator?
 Also, yes.

 Parents should help referees achieve their one goal — becoming incognito on the field during a game.

-2. The only name that matters is the one the FRONT of the jersey.
+2. The only name that matters is the one on the FRONT of the jersey.

 When I watch my kids’ teams take the field, I’m trying hard to remind myself that I’m not cheering for Yosef (my 11-year-old) or Lynden (age 10), I’m supporting the team they represent.

 In fact, my new goal for the upcoming season is that the only way others will know which kids are mine is by noticing that I take them home after the match.